pomack/thrift4go/README.md

 functions/variables have the first letter capitalized, but since the Thrift files normally don't, they assume any serialization uses the capitalization found in the Thrift interface definition file itself.

+# Patching into Mainline Thrift
+This package is targeted to Thrift stable, which at the time of writing this, is 0.8.0.
+Please give the ``merge_and_build.sh`` script a run for more information.
+It will perform the grungework of merging a local checkout of Thrift stable and thrift4go.

 # Areas for Future Assistance